Assassinations of George Moscone and Harvey Milk: George Moscone

-White proceeded to the mayor's office, where Moscone was conferring with California State Assemblyman Willie Brown.
-White requested a meeting with the mayor and was permitted to meet with him after Moscone's meeting with Brown ended.
+White proceeded to Moscone's office, where the mayor was conferring with California Assemblyman Willie Brown.
+White requested a meeting with Moscone and was permitted to see him after the meeting with Brown ended.

 As White entered Moscone's outer office, Brown exited through another door.
-Moscone met White in the outer office, where White requested again to be reappointed to his former seat on the Board of Supervisors.
+Moscone met White in the outer office, where White requested again to be re-appointed to his former seat.
 Moscone refused, and their conversation turned into a heated argument over Horanzy's pending appointment.
+Wishing to avoid a public scene, Moscone suggested they retreat to a private lounge adjacent to his office.
+Witnesses later reported that they heard Moscone and White arguing, later followed by the gunshots that sounded like a car backfiring.

-Wishing to avoid a public scene, Moscone suggested they retreat to a private lounge adjacent to the mayor's office, so they would not be overheard by those waiting outside.
 At approximately 10:45 a.m., as Moscone lit a cigarette and proceeded to pour two drinks, White pulled out his revolver.
-He then fired shots at the mayor's shoulder and chest, tearing his lung.
-Moscone fell to the floor and White approached Moscone, pointed his gun 6 in from the mayor's head, and fired two additional bullets into Moscone's ear lobes, killing him instantly.
-While standing over the slain mayor, White reloaded his revolver.
-Witnesses later reported that they heard Moscone and White arguing, later followed by the gunshots that sounded like a car backfiring.
+He then fired at the mayor's shoulder and chest, tearing his lung.
+After Moscone fell to the floor, White approached him, pointed his gun 6 in from the mayor's head, and fired two additional bullets into Moscone's ear lobes, killing him instantly.
+White reloaded his revolver while standing over Moscone's body.